Digital Wallets Web Header

 Digital wallets offer a number of benefits for retailers as well.
 Here are some of them:

-- Faster service.
+• Faster service.
 Waiting in long queues is a pet peeve for most shoppers.
 Customers may even avoid your store if your checkout is time-consuming.
 Industry data shows that 32% of customers would find a more convenient checkout experience if the line is too long, while 11% said they would abandon a purchase completely.
-Digital wallets can help you serve customers faster, thus increasing satisfaction and keeping you from losing sales.
+Digital wallets speed up checkout because they eliminate the time spent dipping the chip and often bypass the need for a PIN or signature, even for transactions above the standard contactless limit.

-- Offers convenience.
+• Offers convenience.
 In March 2021, 80% of online shoppers abandoned their carts and did not complete their purchases.
-One of the biggest reasons for this is friction at the checkout.
+One of the biggest reasons for this was friction at the checkout.
 Entering card information on mobile devices can often seem inconvenient, and more so if the webpage isn’t optimized for mobile.
 Digital wallets offer a smoother alternative, allowing customers to breeze through the checkout process.

 The idea behind digital wallets and crypto wallets is the same.
 Both allow easy payments using digital currency and eliminate the need to pay by cash or enter card details repeatedly.
 But they’re still quite different.